crate/cratedb-toolkit/doc/cfr/systable.md

 ```

 `manifest.json` identifies the collection: cluster name, the cluster's CrateDB
-version, the toolkit version, and the timestamp.
-Lists anything that could
+version, the toolkit version, and an ISO 8601 timestamp with a UTC offset, so a
+bundle can be lined up against server logs.
+It also accounts for everything that
-not be collected: `schema_failures` for tables whose `.sql` file is missing, and
+is not in the bundle: `schema_failures` for tables whose `.sql` file is missing,
-`data_failures` for tables whose data could not be read, each with the reason.
+`data_failures` for tables whose data could not be read, `definition_failures`
+for definitions that could not be captured, `data_skipped` for tables whose data
+is deliberately not collected, and `redactions` for values that were blanked out.

 ## What the bundle contains

 A bundle contains cluster metadata, not the contents of your tables.
 **No rows from your own tables are exported** — the `ddl/` subtree holds table
 and view *definitions* only.
+It covers every schema outside `sys`,
+`information_schema`, `pg_catalog`, and `blob`, which on a managed cluster
+includes schemas created by the platform itself.

-Credentials never reach the bundle.
+Stored credentials are kept out of the bundle.
 CrateDB itself returns
 `sys.users.password`, and `access_key` / `secret_key` in
 `sys.repositories.settings`, already redacted; JWT entries carry issuer,
 audience, and username, but no token material.

+Foreign data wrappers are the exception CrateDB does *not* handle for you:
+`information_schema.user_mapping_options` returns a mapping's `password` in
+cleartext to superusers, and `foreign_server_options` returns the connection
+URL, which for JDBC routinely embeds `user=` and `password=`. `sys-export`
+therefore replaces `option_value` in both tables with a redaction marker before
+writing them. `option_name` and every other column are kept, so the bundle still
+shows which servers and mappings exist. `manifest.json` states what was redacted.

 One category does warrant a look before sharing: **`sys.jobs_log`, `sys.jobs`,
-`sys.operations_log`, and `sys.sessions` record SQL statements as they were
+and `sys.sessions` record SQL statements as they were executed, including
-executed, including literal values.** If your queries embed personal or
+literal values.** If your queries embed personal or otherwise sensitive values,
-otherwise sensitive values, those values appear in the bundle.
-This is the only
+those values appear in the bundle.

-place where data from your tables can be present.
+That includes statements which *set* a credential.
+A recent
+`CREATE USER MAPPING ...
+OPTIONS (password '...')` or
+`CREATE USER ...
+WITH (password = '...')` is retained in `sys.jobs_log` with the
+literal in place, and no amount of redaction elsewhere changes that. the
+redaction above covers the stored option value, not the statement that wrote it.
+If such a statement may still be in the log, rotate the credential or review
+`sys/data/sys-jobs_log.jsonl` before passing the bundle on.

 Beyond that, the bundle describes your cluster rather than its contents: schema
 names, table and column names and comments; user, role, and privilege names;
 client addresses of active sessions; and node hostnames, filesystem paths, and
-OS details. `manifest.json` lists exactly which schemas and tables were
+OS details. `manifest.json` records which schemas were collected, how many
+tables and data files were written, and every failure, skip, and redaction, so a
-collected, so a bundle can be reviewed before it is passed on.
+bundle can be reviewed before it is passed on.

 :::{note}
 The `--scrub` option does not apply to `sys-export`.
 It blanks out information